SirSalamandra/lit-ts-env-test/README.md

 A sample of an application running with typescript, lit, dotenv and webpack.

 ## Usage
-- Copy all the configs in the 'sample.env' file to your '.env' file.
+- Create a new '.env' file and copy all the configs in the 'sample.env' to this new one.

 - Run the following commands: